30 Day Ab Challenge for Runners – 12 Minute Workout

 Who Should Try this 30 Day Ab Challenge?

-These core exercises for runners are best for someone who either is:
+These core exercises for runners are best for someone who is:

 - Looking for a quick workout because you dislike training,